 1/2 tsp butter for the pan

 2 over-ripe bananas, mashed (optional)

 Add all dry ingredients to a bowl.
 Stir to combine.
 Add wet ingredients.
 Whisk until there are no more lumps.
 Stir in mashed bananas if using.
-In a nonstick pan over medium high heat, add 1/2 tsp of butter ONLY for the first pancake.
+In a griddle or nonstick pan over medium high heat, add 1/2 tsp of butter ONLY for the first pancake.
 When butter is melted, pour 1/2 cup of batter to the center of a well heated, non-stick pan then reduce to medium heat.
 Brown on both sides and do not flatten.
 Carefully flip when you begin to see bubbles forming around the edge.